zeromq/czmq/README.md

     CZMQ_EXPORT void *
         zlist_item (zlist_t *self);

-    //  Append an item to the end of the list, return 0 if OK
+    //  Append an item to the end of the list, return 0 if OK or -1 if this
-    //  or -1 if this failed for some reason (out of memory).
+    //  failed for some reason (out of memory).
+Note that if a duplicator has
+    //  been set, this method will also duplicate the item.
     CZMQ_EXPORT int
         zlist_append (zlist_t *self, void *item);

-    //  Push an item to the start of the list, return 0 if OK
+    //  Push an item to the start of the list, return 0 if OK or -1 if this
-    //  or -1 if this failed for some reason (out of memory).
+    //  failed for some reason (out of memory).
+Note that if a duplicator has
+    //  been set, this method will also duplicate the item.
     CZMQ_EXPORT int
         zlist_push (zlist_t *self, void *item);